 ‘As I left home that morning and walked away from the sleeping village, it never occurred to me that others had done this before me.’
 Laurie Lee, London Road chapter.

 The day began with 25 minutes of fast walking from the youth hostel to the set-off place.
 (Note: If you want to do this too, and I highly recommend that you do, and if you are not just making a day-trip from home, you must book accommodation in advance (see below)).
 It was the track I would have taken last night had I not been distracted by the beach and tiredness, and consequently missed the markers.
-I rushed cross-country, through soft grass and pale powdery sand, as the day heated up.
+I rushed cross-country, through soft grass and pale powdery sand as the day heated up.
 As always, everyone was really helpful, and I made it just in time.

 I watched the others who were massing: men, women and children; old and young; some who had clearly been many times before.
-I was the only one with a ‘serious’ rucksack (by which I mean I had clothes, sleeping bag, cooking utensils etc on my back – stuff for a month’s travelling), and I too removed my footwear, dangling them from a strap so I had both hands to steady myself as we negotiated the sinking sands.
+I was the only one with a ‘serious’ rucksack (by which I mean I had clothes, sleeping bag, cooking utensils etc on my back – stuff for a month’s travelling), and I too removed my footwear, dangling them from a strap so that I had both hands to steady myself as we negotiated the sinking sands.

 What a wonderful and moving experience!
-Layers of time seemed to concertina, and I felt as if I was simultaneously myself and a medieval pilgrim, arriving at last from afar, at the culmination of an arduous journey and full of spiritual expectation.
+Layers of time seemed to concertina, and I felt as if I was simultaneously myself and a medieval pilgrim, arriving at last from afar at the culmination of an arduous journey and full of spiritual expectation.

 Trekking across the sands like that takes two and a half hours.
-Be prepared for cold feet, lots of mud, and finding yourself in seawater to mid calf or knees (depending on the weight of what you are carrying).
+Be prepared for cold feet, lots of mud, and finding yourself in seawater to mid calf or knees (depending on the weight of what you are carrying!)

-There is a large rock, very similar to Bass Rock off the coast of East Lothian in Scotland, called La Roche Tombelaine, which you stop at on the way.
+There’s a large rock, very similar to Bass Rock off the coast of East Lothian in Scotland, called La Roche Tombelaine, which you stop at on the way.
 The guide gives continuous commentary (in French) about the fascinating history and wild-life, together with stories galore.

 As we got closer and closer, the grandeur, the sheer size of the Abbey on top of such a small base, was awe inspiring.